allo-protocol/allo-v2/README.md

 * **Pool Creator** A user who can create new pools using custom or cloneable strategies.
 They can specify metadata, strategy addresses, managers, and other parameters during pool creation.

 * **Pool Administrator** Users with administrative control over specific pools.
 They can manage pool managers, enabling effective pool governance.
+Using a multisig account (Safe) as admin is adviced to increase the security of the system.

 * **Pool Manager** Users who manage funds within specific pools.
 They can allocate and distribute funds according to the pool's strategy.